SanderSpies/WorldState.js/README.md

   });
 ```

-Note that this still pretty much a work in progress, so expect this to not work.
+Note that this still pretty much a work in progress, so expect this not to work properly.

 Ordering an array:
 ```